-Tips While You’re On The Road
+Extra Tips While You’re On An Iceland Road Trip

 • There are numerous car hire companies in Iceland to service your needs – and plenty of visitors make use of the option pick up their car from Keflavik Airport – this certainly saves on the transfer costs into the city.